+No. Criterion Assessment guideline and interpretation C C 1 РС -

+points open field Pr otect ed CP

+- 36 33 30 33 GR

-No. Criterion Assessment guideline and interpretation Level/)C i field Pro PC otect ted points SB SS SB SS GR 2.
-C rop protection Crop protection requirements 2.1 Integrated Pest Management (IPM) Action Plan The certificate holder performs the crop protection in accordance with the integrated pest management approach.
+2. C rop protection

+Crop protection requirements

+2.1 Integrated Pest Management (IPM) Action Plan The certificate holder performs the crop protection in accordance with the integrated pest management approach.
 This approach is described in the 'IPM Action Plan' that is prepared for each crop.
 For crops/a crop group in which similar diseases and infestations occur and for which the same IPM strategy applies, a single IPM Action Plan will be sufficient.
 The evaluation of last year's crop protection and the needed adjustments are integrated in the current plan The IPM Action Plan must be prepared in accordance with the prescriptive guidelines given in Annex 2a: Guideline IPM Action Plan.
 If no plant protection products (including biocides and low-risk substances) are applied, requirement 2.1 does not need to be met.
 Check whether an IPM Action Plan has been prepared for each crop or group of crops in which the same diseases and infestations occur and whether it meets the established requirements.
 Check whether all points in the guideline are correctly filled in.
-Check whether the needed adjustments of last year's evaluation are integrated Major x x x × x 2.2 Crop protection records The certificate holder maintains up-to-date records of: purchase, stock and use of plant protection products and biological control agents for all of the company crops. purchase, stock and use of biocidal products (cleaning and disinfection agents) for the company. other non-chemical control measures (e.g. pheromone traps).
+Check whether the needed adjustments of last year's evaluation are integrated Major x x × x x

+2.2 Crop protection records The certificate holder maintains up-to-date records of: purchase, stock and use of plant protection products and biological control agents for all of the company crops. purchase, stock and use of biocidal products (cleaning and disinfection agents) for the company.
+In case of cultivation in greenhouses cleaning and disinfection of the greenhouse must be taken into account. other non-chemical control measures (e.g. pheromone traps).
 The records include applications (dosage, date, full product name and registration code), applier, reason for application, application method, location and surface area.
 Update logbook records daily.
 Provide reason for deviation from the IPM Action Plan in logbook.
 Check whether crop protection records are present and completed in accordance with the requirements.
 Check whether the result of the residue analysis matches the crop protection records.
-Balance calculation For a stock taking of three plant protection products (excl. glyphosate) the usage is calculated by determining the difference between the initial stock (documented during the previous inspection) plus purchases since the previous inspection, (with the help of invoices) and the stock of the plant protection products actually present in the plant protection products actually present in the plant protection.
+Balance calculation For a stock taking of three plant protection products (excl. glyphosate) the usage is calculated by determining the difference between the initial stock (documented during the previous inspection) plus purchases since the previous inspection, (with the help of invoices) and the stock of the plant protection products cabinet during the inspection.
 The calculated usage is compared with the records of the application of the plant protection products.
 The same calculation is made for all plant protection products (see criteria 2.11) Major x x x x ×